edgio-docs/edgio-docs/guides/nuxt.md

 ## Routing

-The next few sections of this guide explain how the XDN interacts with Nuxt's routing, which is important if you are migrating an existing application.
+The next few sections of this guide explain how {{ PRODUCT_NAME }} interacts with Nuxt's routing, which is important if you are migrating an existing application.
 If you just created a new nuxt app, you can jump to [Running Locally](#section_running_locally) and come back to these sections later.
 The XDN supports Nuxt.js's built-in routing scheme.
 The default `routes.js` file created by `xdn init` sends all requests to Nuxt.js via a fallback route:

 ```js